hshin-git/GyroM5/README-en.md

 ### Parameters
-You can confirm/adjust PID gain parameters by LCD and buttons.
+You can confirm/adjust PID gain parameters by LCD, A/B buttons and CH1.
 PID gains are normalized from -100 to 100, PID gains (in lowercase) are related to PID gains (in uppercase) as follows.

 - Yaw rate "wz" is in (radian per sec): <br> IMU sensored values in physical units.